jquery/learn.jquery.com/page/javascript-101/types.md

 ### Array

-Arrays are a type of object that are ordered by the index of each item it contains.
-The index starts at zero and extends to however many items have been added, which is a property of the array known as the `length` of the array.
-Similar to a basic object, an array can be created with the array constructor or the shorthand syntax known as array literal.
+An array is a type of object that is ordered by the index of each item it contains.
+The index starts at zero and extends to however many items have been added, which is a property of the array known as the `.length`.
+Similar to a basic object, an array can be created with the `Array` constructor or the shorthand syntax known as array literal.

 ```
 // Creating an array with the constructor: